 You’ve always been interested in the world of racing: from the IOR Quarter Ton to the America’s Cup vessels.
 Now the boats fly thanks to the foils: is it the future?

 Hydrofoils are a technology, which is over 100 years old.
 However it is only recently that most uncertainties were resolved with regards to their structure.
 The primary, and underlying issue was to develop such a shape, which would be strong enough to support tremendous dynamic forces and light enough to avoid penalizing the performance.
 The new America’s cup catamarans performed an impressive show of what can now be done.
-Such a technologies simplifies many issues and open new horizons.
+Such a technology simplifies many issues and open new horizons.

 We will see the foils on series sailboats?

 Foils seem to be the solutions for speed and/or stability (depending on the vessel and its program).
 It reduces considerably the energy required to propel the boat, so it is more exhilaration for the public.
 Decoupling the yacht from the water surface would allow the craft to sail in most sea states without altering much its motion.
-However it depends of the lifting load and velocity; flying a 30m cruising monohull really seems out of range but it is always possible to support it to some extends and offer dynamic stability for sailing comfort and possible efficiency gains without added complexity.
+However, it depends on the lifting load and velocity; flying a 30m cruising monohull really seems out of range but it is always possible to support it to some extends and offer dynamic stability for sailing comfort and possible efficiency gains without added complexity.

 In recent seasons we have seen a change in the sail plans, with a significant reduction of the foresails area.
 Is it the future?